btschwertfeger/kraken-infinity-grid/doc/getting-started.rst

         source venv/bin/activate
         pip install kraken-infinity-grid

-2. Run the algorithm via command-line while using a local sqlite database:
+2. The algorithm can be started via the command-line interface.
+For using a local SQLite database, you can specify the path to the SQLite database file via the ``--sqlite-file`` option.
+The SQLite database is created automatically if it does not exist, otherwise the existing database is used (see :ref:`Database Configuration <database-configuration-section>`).

     .. code-block:: bash

         kraken-infinity-grid \
             --api-key <your-api-key> \
-            --api-secret <your-api-secret> \
+            --secret-key <your-api-secret> \
-            --telegram-bot-token <your-telegram-bot-token> \
-            --telegram-chat-id <your-telegram-chat-id> \
             run \
+            --strategy "GridHODL"
             ...
             --sqlite-file=/path/to/sqlite.db

 .. _getting-started-docker-compose-section:

 Running via Docker Compose
 --------------------------

-This repository of this project (`kraken-infinity-grid`_) contains a ``docker-compose.yaml`` file that can be used to run the algorithm using docker compose.
+This repository of the `kraken-infinity-grid`_ contains a ``docker-compose.yaml`` file that can be used to run the algorithm using Docker Compose.
 The ``docker-compose.yaml`` also provides a default configuration for the PostgreSQL database.
 To run the algorithm, follow these steps:

 1. Clone the repository: